 - Norwegian business ethics are similar to those of the United States.

 - Norway is not a member of the European Union (EU), but is linked to the EU through the European Economic Area (EEA) agreement.
 By virtue of the EEA, Norway is practically part of the EU’s single market, except in fisheries and agriculture.

 - Norway is part of the Schengen Agreement, which guarantees free movement of persons and the absence of internal border control between 22 of the 28 EU Member States, as well as Norway, Iceland, Switzerland and Liechtenstein.
-All passport controls between these Schengen countries have been abolished.
+Passport controls between Schengen countries have been reintroduced in 2017.